 No car is an island as fleets abound in the brave new world of connected vehicles

 You might be shopping for a new car, but it won’t be a discrete one as in the past.
 It will be a fleet member.
 Same for trucks, buses, tractors motorcycles and just about every type of vehicle.

-By 2020, 98% of new cars will have internet connectivity as compared to only 35% as of 2015.
-Their ultra-modern telemetry units will be in constant contact with the internet.
-Inside, they host wired and wireless (Bluetooth, Wi-Fi) communications and latch onto 4G cellular networks either from an embedded mobile phone or via a connection to the smartphone that you carry around.
+As of 2020, 98% of new cars have internet connectivity as compared to only 35% as of 2015.
+The modern telemetry units are in constant contact with the internet.
+Inside, they host a plethora of interfaces that generate large amounts of data.
+In-vehicle we see wired and wireless (Bluetooth, Wi-Fi) communications and latch onto 4G/5G cellular networks either from an embedded mobile phone or via a connection to the smartphone that you carry around.

 It’s important to note that “connectivity” doesn’t just mean “constant communications”.
 It also means that your new car will be a member of one, and probably several, fleets simultaneously.

 Carmakers want to know how each of their cars is behaving.
 100+ embedded electronic control units and several secure data stores are recording performance, usage and other data in real-time and periodically uploading gigabytes to the manufacturer’s data center for analysis.
 The carmaker looks across the entire population of the car model on the road as a fleet from which vast volumes of data are pouring into a big-data analysis engine, or even several engines, for a wide variety of purposes.